Eugène Atget: Atget and Walter Benjamin

-One of the earliest analytical texts about Atget is Walter Benjamin's essay A Brief History of Photography (1931).
+One of the earliest analytical texts about Atget is Walter Benjamin's essay "A Brief History of Photography" (1931).
 Benjamin views Atget as a forerunner of surrealist photography, effectively making him a member of the European avant-garde.
 In his understanding, Atget is a representative of a new photographic vision, and not a master of idyllic photographs of 19th-century Paris.
 He names Atget as the discoverer of the fragment that will become the central motif of the New Vision photograph.
-Benjamin draws attention to the fact that Atget liberates photography from the aura that was characteristic of both early 19th-century photography and classical works of art in particular.
-Thus, Walter Benjamin denotes the direction of research into the frame and technical arts, which he will continue in his essay The Work of Art in the Age of Mechanical Reproduction.
+Benjamin notes that Atget liberates photography from the "aura" characteristic of both early 19th-century photography and classical works of art.
+Benjamin would go on to further investigate this topic (and Atget's work) in his essay "The Work of Art in the Age of Mechanical Reproduction".

 Recognition in America

 He will be remembered as an urbanist historian, a genuine romanticist, a lover of Paris, a Balzac of the camera, from whose work we can weave a large tapestry of French civilization.

 — Berenice Abbott (Note: Quoted in Krase & Adam 2008.)